 Communication within the network

-The virtual network routes created for each subnet define the paths for sending traffic among instances within the network using private IP addresses.
+The system-generated subnet routes define the paths for sending traffic among instances within the network using internal (private) IP addresses.
 For one instance to be able to communicate with another, appropriate firewall rules must also be configured because every network has an implied deny firewall rule for ingress traffic.

 Except for the